Split Fiction

 Split Fiction is a 2025 action-adventure game developed by Hazelight Studios and published by Electronic Arts.
 As a cooperative multiplayer-only game, it follows authors Mio Hudson and Zoe Foster after they become imprisoned in the world of their stories when they are connected to a machine designed to steal creative ideas.

 Split Fiction was released for PlayStation 5, Windows, and Xbox Series X/S on March 6, 2025, and was released on Nintendo Switch 2 on June 5.
-The game received critical acclaim and sold over 4 million copies as of May 6, 2025.
+The game received critical acclaim and sold over seven million copies as of April 2026.

 Gameplay

+In the game, two players must take on different roles and work together to succeed.

 As with Hazelight's previous game, It Takes Two, Split Fiction was specifically designed for split screen cooperative multiplayer, which means that it must be played with another player through either local or online play.
 In the game, players assume control of either Zoe or Mio, two authors who both become trapped inside their own stories after being linked to a machine.
 The two strangers must work together to escape and overcome numerous challenges along the way, as Mio's science fiction story interweaves with Zoe's fantasy story, putting both characters in grave danger.

 The game is an action-adventure video game played from a third-person perspective, requiring players to complete platforming challenges and occasionally combating against hostile enemies.
 Stages are often accompanied with a unique one-off gameplay mechanic.
 The ability for both characters within each stage is also different, meaning that the two must collaborate with each other and utilize the respective abilities of their playable characters in order to progress.
-There are also side content in each stage named Side Stories, which can be accessed by entering a portal.
+There are also side stories in each area, which can be accessed by entering a portal.
 Side Stories are based on unfinished ideas and stories written by both Zoe and Mio when they were younger.
 As with the main level, each side story also features an accompanying gameplay mechanic.